ev3lessons/FLL-Tutorials/CoachCorner/_posts/2020-05-17-Virtual-Meeting-Tools.markdown

 ## Tips for Successful Virtual Team Meetings

-1) Everyone needs to have access to a computer with Internet access <br>
+1) Everyone needs a computer with Internet access <br>

-2) A webcam will help the team feel more connected to each other <br>
+2) A webcam will help the team feel more connected to each other.
+Depending upon the tool, the student can blur the background or create a virtual one. <br>

-3) A pair of headphones with a microphone with eliminate background noise and increase concentration <br>
+3) A pair of headphones with a microphone will eliminate background noise and increase concentration <br>

 4) Encourage everyone to stay on "mute" until they want to speak<br>

 5) Most tools have a chat/message feature.
 Students can use that to post questions/comments as others speak.
-Some even have a "raise hand" feature. <br>
+Some, like Zoom, even have a "raise hand" feature. <br>

 6) Make sure students learn how to share their screens so that they can share any documents or presentations they make. <br>

 7) Teach good video conferencing etiquette - everyone can't speak at once, so you have to learn to take turns and cooperate.<br>

 8) Some tools have breakout rooms.
-These can be useful for having simultaneous subteam meetings and where the coach can so by and visit.<br>
+These can be useful for having simultaneous subteam meetings and where the coach can so by and visit.
+So for example, you could have half the team working on the research project while the other half are brainstorming what their robot should look like.<br>

 9) Remember to ensure that the teams are having fun.
-You might encourage themed meetings - "wear a silly hat", "orange day", "bring a snack", etc
+You might encourage themed meetings - "wear a silly hat", "orange day", "bring a snack", etc. You can still celebrate birthdays and other achievements.

 10) Remember that students who are FLL-age probably do not enjoy long meeting times.
 Encourage some independent work after initial brainstorming and then have them report back/share their work.
 The breakout rooms will also help break up longer meetings.

+11) Parents should be encouraged to help the students get set up and to also make sure that the student is using the Internet responsibly when participating in FIRST LEGO League.